andrastantos/cray-sim/unicos_install.md

 # System configuration

 There is extensive documentation out there on UNICOS, and your installation also comes with a huge number of man pages.
-This document doesn't inspire to be an authorotive source on how to configure or use your new-fangled installation.
+This document doesn't inspire to be an authoritative source on how to configure or use your new-fangled installation.
 Here are a few general tips and hints:

 - As usual with UNIX systems, `/etc` is where you'll find the configuration files.
 - As unusual with at least LINUX systems `/etc` is also home to a lot of binary utilities, so adding it to your `$PATH` is probably wise.